karanpreetsingh1990/hire-karan/docs/index.md

 ## About Me

-Experienced Site Reliability Engineer with over 13 years in Enterprise Monitoring, DevOps, Automation, and Infrastructure as Code.
-Expert in Application Performance Monitoring, Infrastructure Monitoring, Event Management and Automation using Python and tools like Grafana, Docker, Kubernetes, and ServiceNow.
-Proven track record in designing and implementing solutions like New Relic, AppDynamics, Zabbix, MoogSoft, and ServiceNow ITOM, with a focus on automation to minimize operational overhead.
+Experienced Site Reliability Engineer with over 13 years in **Enterprise Monitoring, DevOps, Automation, and Infrastructure as Code**.
+Expert in **Application Performance Monitoring, Infrastructure Monitoring, Event Management** and **Automation using Python** and tools like **Grafana, Docker, Kubernetes, and ServiceNow**.
+Proven track record in designing and implementing solutions like **New Relic, AppDynamics, Zabbix, MoogSoft, and ServiceNow ITOM**, with a focus on automation to minimize operational overhead.
 Skilled in creating robust architectures and seamless integrations to enhance system reliability and performance.

-Seasoned Site Reliability Engineer with over 13 years of extensive experience in **Enterprise Monitoring**, **DevOps**, **Automation** and **Infrastructure as Code**.
-Proven expertise in **Application Performance Monitoring**, **Event Management**, and automation using **Python**, **Bash**, **PowerShell**, and tools such as **Grafana**, **Docker**, **Kubernetes**, and **ServiceNow**.
-Designed and implemented various Enterprise solutions including, **New Relic**, **Zabbix**, **MoogSoft**, **ServiceNow ITOM** and more while focusing on automation to ensure minimal administrative and operational overhead during transitions.
-Adept at designing robust architectures and seamless integrations that enhance system reliability and performance.

 ## Technical Skills